UntilDone/UntilDone.github.io/README.md

 ## Acknowledgments

 * This blog has been initialy created with the help of [Jekyll](https://jekyllrb.com/) and [Minima theme](https://github.com/jekyll/minima)
-* A lot of changes has been made in the layout since it's first deploy and the previous layout can be found in the [Jekylled](https://github.com/PinheiroCosta/PinheiroCosta.github.io/tree/jekylled) branch.
+* A lot of changes has been made in the layout since it's first deploy.
+You still can see all these changes at the [Jekylled](https://github.com/PinheiroCosta/PinheiroCosta.github.io/tree/jekylled) branch.
 * Now its running with the help of [Zola](https://www.getzola.org/) and [Dinkleberg Theme](https://github.com/rust-br/dinkleberg).
-* Working on layout updates.
-It still has a lot to be done.
+* Working on layout updates

 <br>

 ## TODO

 - [x] Write down my first post.
-- [x] Create a arrow-down art to show the blog recent posts.
 - [ ] Implement auto translation on posts from pt-br to en-us - [resources](https://matthewlincoln.net/2020/03/01/multilingual-jekyll.html).
 - [x] Create a favicon.
 - [ ] Change the blog main theme pallete.